-Applicant presented little evidence of good character, rehabilitation, or other positive changes.
-While she offered two letters of support, she failed to acknowledge responsibility for her actions.
-Her falsification was recent and material.
+Applicant presented evidence of recent good character at her present employer including being awarded employee of the month.
+While she offered four letters of support, they failed to acknowledge they knew about her prior criminal conduct.
+Her theft and her falsification were recent and material.
 She has not demonstrated she has the requisite judgment to have CAC eligibility.
+There is a reasonable basis to conclude that Applicant represents an unacceptable risk for the U.S. Government.
 Applicant's request for CAC eligibility is denied.